 But there's one ingredient that our models, and therefore our decisions, tend to neglect — uncertainty.

-Nicholas Taleb likes to say this, and I'm sure we'd all agree with him.
+Nassim Taleb likes to say "Don't cross a river if it's 4 feet deep on average", and I'm sure we'd all agree with him.
 Yet in most of our decisions, we wade into precisely these rivers by making estimates based on averages: we don't account for uncertainty.

 Now more than ever, we need to account for uncertainty when making decisions.
 Unfortunately, there are many wrong ways to do it.